| Internet-Draft | Mission Security Model | August 2026 |

 This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.¶

 The Mission model treats the agent as part of the attack surface: an agent may be prompt-injected or compromised, and the suite's purpose is to bound what such an agent can do, not to make it trustworthy ([I-D.draft-mcguinness-mission-runtime]).
-Bounding the agent means relying on other components: the Mission Issuer that derives authority and, in the OAuth binding, gates issuance (an Authorization Server or a standalone Mission Authority Server), the enforcement points that evaluate each action, the harness that removes unmediated paths, and a set of optional services.
-Those components are the trusted base: the parts that, if compromised, degrade or void the guarantees the suite otherwise provides.¶
+Bounding the agent means relying on other components: the Mission Issuer that derives authority and, where it also issues tokens, gates issuance (an Authorization Server, a standalone Mission Authority Server, or an AAuth Person Server), the enforcement points that evaluate each action, the harness that removes unmediated paths, and a set of optional services.
+Those components are the trusted base of the family's delegated-authority layer: the parts that, if compromised, degrade or void the guarantees the suite otherwise provides.
+Everything on the other side of that line, the agent that executes the task and the shaper that authors its proposal, is untrusted (Section 5).¶

 Each profile documents the security considerations local to its own mechanism.
 What no single profile provides, and what a reviewer or a deploying operator needs, is the consolidated picture: the full trusted base in one place, what each component must achieve, what it assumes of the others, and what its compromise costs.
 This document is that picture.¶